OpenDataServices/flatten-tool/docs/usage-ocds.rst

     flatten-tool flatten input.json --root-id=ocid --main-sheet-name releases --output-name flattened --root-list-path='releases'

-This will command will create an output called flattened in all the formats we support - currently this is ``flattened.xlsx`` and a ``flattened/`` directory of csv files.
+This will command will create an output called flattened in all the formats we support - currently this is ``flattened.xlsx`` and a ``flattened/`` directory of CSV files.

 See ``flatten-tool flatten --help`` for details of the command line options.